Cybersecurity in Fintech. Why Is It Important?

 The importance of cybersecurity in fintech

-It is the ideal approach for fintech companies looking to meet high security standards in a flexible way, as well as to innovate in areas that banks cannot address as easily.
+It is the ideal approach for fintech companies looking to meet high security standards to protect sensitive data and diminish cybersecurity risk in a flexible way, as well as to innovate in areas that banks cannot address as easily.

 Photo of Maciej Markiewicz